didzejkap/CarRentSystemLaravel/README.md

 # CarRentSystemLaravel
-This is a simple reservation system created as a platform to test the Laravel PHP framework.
+This is a simple reservation website created as a platform to test the Laravel PHP framework.

+---
+# Technologies:
+- HTML
+- CSS
+- Bootstrap
+- PHP
+- Laravel